Handheld game console: N-Gage

-The Cybiko Xtreme was the second-generation Cybiko handheld.
-It featured various improvements over the original Cybiko, such as a faster processor, more RAM, more ROM, a new operating system, a new keyboard layout and case design, greater wireless range, a microphone, improved audio output, and smaller size.

 Tapwave Zodiac

 In 2003, Tapwave released the Zodiac.
 It was designed to be a PDA-handheld game console hybrid.
 It supported photos, movies, music, Internet, and documents.
 The Zodiac used a special version Palm OS 5, 5.2T, that supported the special gaming buttons and graphics chip.
 Two versions were available, Zodiac 1 and 2, differing in memory and looks.
 The Zodiac line ended in July 2005 when Tapwave declared bankruptcy.

 Mid 2000s

 Nintendo DS

 The Nintendo DS was released in November 2004.
 Among its new features were the incorporation of two screens, a touchscreen, wireless connectivity, and a microphone port.
 As with the Game Boy Advance SP, the DS features a clamshell design, with the two screens aligned vertically on either side of the hinge.

 The DS's lower screen is touch sensitive, designed to be pressed with a stylus, a user's finger or a special "thumb pad" (a small plastic pad attached to the console's wrist strap, which can be affixed to the thumb to simulate an analog stick).
 More traditional controls include four face buttons, two shoulder buttons, a D-pad, and "Start" and "Select" buttons.
 The console also features online capabilities via the Nintendo Wi-Fi Connection and ad-hoc wireless networking for multiplayer games with up to sixteen players.
 It is backwards-compatible with all Game Boy Advance games, but like the Game Boy Micro, it is not compatible with games designed for the Game Boy or Game Boy Color.

 In January 2006, Nintendo revealed an updated version of the DS: the Nintendo DS Lite (released on March 2, 2006, in Japan) with an updated, smaller form factor (42% smaller and 21% lighter than the original Nintendo DS), a cleaner design, longer battery life, and brighter, higher-quality displays, with adjustable brightness.
 It is also able to connect wirelessly with Nintendo's Wii console.

 On October 2, 2008, Nintendo announced the Nintendo DSi, with larger, 3.25-inch screens and two integrated cameras.
 It has an SD card storage slot in place of the Game Boy Advance slot, plus internal flash memory for storing downloaded games.
-It was released on November 1, 2008, in Japan, April 2, 2009 in Australia, April 3, 2009 in Europe, and April 5, 2009 in North America.
-On October 29, 2009, Nintendo announced a larger version of the DSi, called the DSi XL, which was released on November 21, 2009 in Japan, March 5, 2010 in Europe, March 28, 2010 in North America, and April 15, 2010 in Australia.
+It was released on November 1, 2008, in Japan, April 2, 2009, in Australia, April 3, 2009, in Europe, and April 5, 2009, in North America.
+On October 29, 2009, Nintendo announced a larger version of the DSi, called the DSi XL, which was released on November 21, 2009, in Japan, March 5, 2010, in Europe, March 28, 2010, in North America, and April 15, 2010, in Australia.

 As of December 31, 2009, the Nintendo DS, Nintendo DS Lite, and Nintendo DSi combined have sold 125.13 million units worldwide.